This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - 2 Tbsp lemon juice

-- Use a knife to remove from the shell.
+- Use a knife to remove the meat from the shells of 5 baby abalone.
 Remove the abalone guts and heart.

-- Clean the abalone with tiny bit of salt under running water.
+- Clean the abalone with a tiny bit of salt under running water.

 - Make some slits crosswise.

-- Melt butter on the frying pan over medium heat.
+- Melt 1 Tbsp unsalted butter on the frying pan over medium heat.

-- Lastly pour dashi stock and lemon juice and turn abalone and saute for 1 minute.
+- Lastly, add 2 Tbsp dashi (Japanese soup stock) and 2 Tbsp lemon juice.
+Turn the abalone and sauté for 1 minute.
 Do not overcook.
-Remove from heat immediately.
+Remove from the heat immediately.

 hi nami…. can i use a scallop or some other seafood?? it’s not easy to find this.